sonirico/geekyll/README.md

 There are only two steps to follow in order to set up the front-page system:

-- Make your landing page extend the *index* layout, like:
+- Make your default/landing page extend the *index* layout, like:
 ```yaml
 ---
 layout: index